The Diary of a Middle-Aged Sage's Carefree Life in Another World: Manga

 A manga adaptation illustrated by 888 began serialization on Kadokawa's ComicWalker manga website on April 25, 2018.
-The manga's chapters have been collected by Media Factory into eight tankōbon volumes as of February 2025.
+The manga's chapters have been collected by Media Factory into nine tankōbon volumes as of September 2026.

 A second manga adaptation illustrated by Maneki, titled The Diary of a Middle-Aged Teacher's Carefree Life in Another World, began serialization on Square Enix's Manga Up! manga website and app on October 16 of the same year.
-The second manga's chapters have been collected into sixteen tankōbon volumes as of August 2025.
+The second manga's chapters have been collected into eighteen tankōbon volumes as of June 2026.
 The second manga is published digitally in North America by Square Enix via their Manga Up!
 Global app.

+A manga adaptation of the spin-off series, illustrated by Piyoko Hatori, began serialization on Frontier Works's FW Comics Alter manga website on December 15, 2025.